PegahNa/CV/README.md

 ## Skills

-As a seasoned Interior Architect, I have honed my skills in approaching each project with boundless creativity and an unwavering commitment to quality.
+I have honed my skills in approaching each project with boundless creativity and an unwavering commitment to quality.
 My ability to work collaboratively with clients, colleagues, and contractors has been instrumental in bringing each project to life.
 Through years of experience, I have also developed exceptional project management skills, enabling me to prioritize tasks and meet strict deadlines without sacrificing quality.

 Driven by a passion for excellence, I am now embarking on a new career path in software development.
 My ability to think critically, communicate effectively, and adapt to changing circumstances make me well-suited for this exciting and dynamic field.
 I am eager to bring my unique perspective to the table and contribute to innovative solutions that push the boundaries of what's possible.